The-Cybersystem/ARC-Studios-tm/README.md

 # ARC-Studios-tm
-This is the root directory of ARC Studios' utility bot.
+This is the root direcotry for everything related to ARC Studios and their development projects.